Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 The durable, distributed circuit-breaker can be consumed:

 + **within an Azure functions app** - by plain Azure functions or by orchestration functions;
-+ **from anywhere, over an http/s api**.
++ **from anywhere, over an https api**.

 ## How is the Durable Circuit-Breaker implemented?

-The implementation uses [Durable Entity functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-preview#entity-functions) (in preview at time of writing, September 2019) to persist circuit state durably across invocations and across scaled-out function apps.
+The implementation uses [Durable Entity functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-preview#entity-functions) to persist circuit state durably across invocations and across scaled-out function apps.

+_Durable Entity Functions are in preview at the time of writing (September 2019) but are (we understand from the functions team) planned to GA before the end of 2019.
+The team is also continuously innovating on the entities preview and some details of the implementation here may simplify in that time (see end of readme and codebase), without affecting the overall durable circuit-breaker concept and behaviour._

 ## What is the Durable Circuit-Breaker's behaviour?